Sunkanghong-Wang/EAs_For_2KPs/README.md

 We designed both non-numerically exact and numerically exact algorithms (N-NEA and NEA) for solving these problems.

-This comprehensive repository provides the complete source code of our algorithms, as well as all instance data, aggregated results, and detailed solutions involved in our work.
-The structure of the repository is shown below:
+This comprehensive repository provides the complete source code of our algorithms, as well as all instance data, detailed results, and solutions involved in our work.
+The structure of the repository is as follows:

 ```
 ├─Code